 Check with your department about transferring credits in your major.

-Check with the Transfer Office concerning transferring courses to meet the D.E.C. requirements.
+Check with the Academic and Transfer Advising Services Office concerning transferring courses to meet D.E.C. and Stony Brook Curriculum (SBC) requirements.
 Certain limitations apply.

 Visiting Summer Students